Introduction to the Coronavirus Business Interruption Loan Scheme (CBILS) family

 The third category is those companies who have now started looking at CBILS for the first time.
 Often, this is because they hadn’t seen the immediate need and were consuming their own cash instead.

-With a recession now looming, most are now thinking about borrowing now ahead of time, whilst the schemes (which end in September and October) are still available.
+With a recession now looming, most are now thinking about borrowing now ahead of time, whilst the schemes (which end in March) are still available.

 What to do?
 Plan and scan and be cautiously optimistic